kipngenohaaron/CodeChallenge_wk3/README.md

-# Flatdango Movie Theatre App
+# Flatdango Movie App

 ## Author - Kipngenoh Aaron Rotich

 ## Project Description

-#### Flatdango Movie Theatre is a modern cinema in the city, offering diverse movie genres, state-of-the-art facilities, comfortable seating, and online ticket booking for an immersive and convenient movie-watching experience..
+#### Flatdango Movie App is a modern cinema in the city, offering diverse movie genres, state-of-the-art facilities, comfortable seating, and online ticket booking for an immersive and convenient movie-watching experience..
 #### It also enables one to book a movie and shows the number of tickets remaining.

 ## Table of Contents